ExcessiveOverkill/universal-IRC-1/README.md

 Motor brakes will require a diode and resistor or other type of surge arrestor to handle the inductive voltage spike when being turned off.
 I am currently using a diode and 2 ohm resistor across the brake terminals, I am planning on trying a higher value resistor to decrease the closing time.
 I tried with no surge protection and the EMI spike caused the computer runing linuxCNC to crash, so don't do that.

 # Encoders
 Encoders were the most challenging part of this entire project.
+Thankfully, the hostmot2 firmware that the FPGA card runs on is opensource, allowing custom encoder interfaces to be written with only slight pain and suffering.

 Odrives are designed to handle quadrature input from the encoders, but very few industrial encoders output it.
 Instead they often use a proprietary protocol with no public documentation.